ShopSite in the News

 About ShopSite

-ShopSite, Inc. is a private company based in Orem, Utah, and has provided electronic commerce software for the small- to medium-sized business since 1996.
-The company's eCommerce software is an online shopping cart system that is extremely powerful and easy to learn.
-With ShopSite software, merchants can manage their online stores entirely, regardless of their technical background-there's no HTML coding required.
+ShopSite, Inc. is a privately held company based in Orem, Utah, and has provided electronic commerce software for small- to medium-sized businesses since 1996.
+The company's software is a powerful yet easy-to-learn online shopping cart system.
+With ShopSite software, merchants can manage their online stores entirely, regardless of technical background—no HTML coding required.

-• ShopSite Starter™ for merchants just starting out or stores that don't have many products.
+• ShopSite Starter™ For merchants just starting out or stores with smaller product catalogs.

-• ShopSite Manager™ offers an unlimited number of products and pages, Custom Templates, data upload and download, Store Search, and more.
+• ShopSite Manager™ Unlimited products and pages, custom templates, data upload/download, store search, and more.

-• ShopSite Enterprise integrates with database servers such as MySQL and MariaDB so that large stores get the highest performance and can use 3rd party tools to access the database for custom integration options.
+• ShopSite Enterprise Integrates with database servers such as MySQL and MariaDB, enabling high performance and third-party integration options.

-A comprehensive list of features in all ShopSite products can be found at www.shopsite.com/scchecklist.html.
+A comprehensive list of features across all ShopSite products is available at www.shopsite.com/scchecklist.html.

-ShopSite is server-based software that works with existing Web browsers, which means that merchants do not need to download or install anything on their desktop in order to create and manage a ShopSite store.
-Merchants can preview a demo version of ShopSite and obtain pricing information by visiting www.shopsite.com.
+ShopSite is server-based software that works with existing web browsers, meaning merchants do not need to download or install anything on their desktop to create and manage a ShopSite store.
+Merchants can preview a demo version of ShopSite and obtain pricing information at www.shopsite.com.